Semi-Implicit Central scheme for Hyperbolic Systems of Balance Laws with Relaxed Source Term: Numerical Examples

 \subsection{Euler equation with stiff friction}

 In this example, we consider the Euler equations of compressible gas dynamics with stiff friction.
 Two variants are examined: the full Euler system \eqref{eulerGas:stiff_Friction} and the isentropic Euler system with stiff friction \eqref{eulerGas_isentropic:stiff_friction}.
-In both cases, transmissive boundary conditions are prescribed at the domain boundaries. \\ \textbf{Non-Smooth case:} The initial condition for the conserved variables, density ($\rho$), velocity ($u$) and pressure ($p$) is prescribed by
+In both cases, transmissive boundary conditions are prescribed at the domain boundaries,

+\textbf{Non-Smooth case:} The initial condition for the conserved variables, density ($\rho$), velocity ($u$) and pressure ($p$) is prescribed by

 The experiments are carried out with parameters $\text{CFL} = 0.9$, $\gamma = 1.4$, and $\alpha = 10^{8}$.
 The computational domain is set to $[0,1]$, and the solution is evolved up to the final time $T = 2.0$.
 Numerical results for $\rho$, $\rho u$, and $\rho E$ are obtained using $N = 1000$ grid points.
 For validation, these results are compared with high-resolution reference solutions computed on a finer grid with $N = 4000$, employing a second-order IMEX Runge–Kutta (IMEX-RK2) scheme.
 This comparison allows us to assess the accuracy of the proposed scheme at the same resolution.